 It may not be fun, but your home’s history has an effect on your insurance premiums.
 It’s not a guarantee that the price of your insurance will go up after a claim, but it’s something you should be prepared for.

 For more information on what affects your insurance costs, we’ve put together a list of factors that can drive your premiums up.

+Check out this article for more information on our current insurance loss process.
 I hope you don’t have to put in a homeowners claim anytime soon, but if you do, now you’re prepared.
 If you have any questions, leave them for us in the comments.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.